 Make the marinade:

-Trim fat off breast halves and cut each into about 3 pieces, about 3 x 4 inches.
-Stab the pieces a few times to let the marinade permeate them.
+Stab the chicken a few times on both sides to let the marinade permeate it.
 Submerge in marinade so that all sides of the meat are covered.
-Marinade several hours.
+Marinade 2 -4 hours.

 If you’re not up for barbecuing, you can place the chicken in a shallow baking pan under the broiler for 15 minutes until they brown.